iShafayet/line-ending-corrector/README.md

 Desired End of Line character. can be `CR` (`\r`), `LF`(`\n`) (Default), `CRLF`(`\r\n`)

 `encoding`
-Any meaningful encoding that nodejs supprots.
+Any meaningful encoding that nodejs supports.
 Default `utf8`.
 It is advisable to use `utf8` since others are not tested by the devs.

 # Gulp